 Both Election Buddy and Election Runner can accommodate the minimum requirements needed to host an electronic vote.
-The basic setup between these two platforms is similar and both offer free trials for you to experiment.
+The basic setup between these two platforms is similar and both offer free trials to help decide which will be best.

 Finding a team:

 When planning and setting up the electronic vote, you will want to assemble a team or appoint a committee to assist you.
-Once again, seek out members who are experienced with technology to manage the voting process.
+It is best to select a team to plan and set up the electronic vote.
+Seek members who are experienced with technology to manage the voting process.

 - Name (first and last)

 - Club number(s) the President/Vice President Education is representing

 - What is the email address to receive the link to vote?

 The survey should be distributed to all members who are eligible to vote.

 - District Executive Committee meetings; include all Division Directors, Area Directors, District Director, Program Quality Director, Club Growth Director, Administration Manager, Finance Manager, Public Relations Manager, and Immediate Past District Director.

 - District Council meetings; include all Club Presidents, Vice Presidents Education and District Executive Committee members.
 Only Club President's and Vice President's Education count toward quorum.